Welcome to The Haven Surgery

-Once registered, patients and healthcare professionals work together to ensure the most appropriate care is provided.
-This partnership philosophy extends even further and our active patient group exists to make sure that patient needs and the practice offering are always heading in the same direction.
+Once registered, patients and healthcare professional work together to ensure the most appropriate care is provided.
+This partnership philosophy extends even further and our active patient group exists to make sure that patient needs and the practice are always heading in the same direction.

 New Extended Hours Service - Need to see a GP or nurse in the evening or on a weekend?
 GPs in Derwentside are working together to offer extra GP and Nurse appointments from 6.30pm on weekday evenings and from 09:30am on Saturday and Sunday mornings.
 The clinics are held at Tanfield View Medical Group.
 To book an 'Extended Hours' appointment please contact your surgery Monday-Friday 08.30-5.00.
 When your surgery is closed, please call 111 to access these clinics.
 If you need to cancel an appointment, after your own surgery has closed, please ring 07548 652124

 (Site updated 23/06/2022)